Solving My Sleep Crisis

 3. To prove the potential root cause of poor quality sleep is teething related sleep interruptions.
 Every night my son woke up screaming multiple times in the middle of the night which woke his sister which woke my husband…I had poor quality sleeps.
 Business trip with guaranteed no interruptions produced high quality sleep.
 Another root cause determined.

-In all, I ran 15 experiments and identified 6 root causes.
-5 were completely within my control to change.
+In all, I ran 15 experiments and identified six root causes.
+Five were completely within my control to change.
 I was able to prototype and improve overall sleep quality.
 I will not share my process because, as we all know, everyone is different, will have different root causes and require a solution that addresses their unique body and situations.
 I continue to collect data and make refinements.
 Taking a few weeks to address my sleep quality has significantly improved my overall health and happiness.